Skip to main content

 Las Vegas Xeriscape Conversion: What Property Owners Need to Know

-The Water Smart Landscapes Rebate — Cash for Grass — has been running for two decades and is the most aggressive turf-replacement incentive in the United States.
-It exists because Southern Nevada is the most water-stressed major metro in the country, drawing the bulk of its water from the shrinking Lake Mead reservoir on the Colorado River.
-SNWA pays property owners directly to convert qualifying turf because every square foot of grass replaced reduces long-term municipal water demand.
+The Water Smart Landscapes Rebate — Cash for Grass — has been operating for two decades and is one of the best-known turf-replacement rebate programs in the Southwest.
+It exists because Southern Nevada draws the bulk of its water from the Colorado River and Lake Mead, and reducing decorative turf is a durable lever for long-term municipal demand.

-Most property owners interact with the program through their landscape designer rather than directly with SNWA, because the designer sequences the pre-inspection, the conversion work, and the post-inspection in a way that keeps the rebate on track.
-The consultation request line connects you with a local designer familiar with that workflow.
+Most property owners interact with the program through their landscape provider rather than directly with SNWA, because the provider sequences the pre-inspection, the conversion work, and the post-inspection in a way that keeps the rebate on track.
+This consultation request line connects you with a local provider familiar with that workflow.

-Non-functional turf is decorative grass not used for recreation — common-area lawns, decorative front strips, street medians, and grass around commercial buildings.
-Sports fields, parks, school playgrounds, cemeteries, and golf course playing surfaces are exempt.
-The 2027 deadline has accelerated HOA board planning across master-planned communities, and most large HOA conversion programs are sequencing their common-area turf removal in phases over multiple budget cycles.
+Nonfunctional turf is decorative grass not used for recreation — common-area lawns, decorative front strips, street medians, parking-lot islands, and grass around commercial buildings.
+Functional turf used for active recreation (sports fields, parks, school playgrounds, golf course playing surfaces) is treated differently.
+HOA boards should consult their own legal counsel for interpretations affecting their specific community.

 The Economics of Xeriscape Conversion

-Typical residential xeriscape installation runs $8 to $25 per square foot depending on design complexity, plant selection, hardscape ratio, and irrigation.
-The Cash for Grass rebate offsets a meaningful portion — and often a majority — of that cost, especially on conversions that take advantage of the higher per-square-foot rebate rate on the first 10,000 square feet.
+Xeriscape installation pricing is driven by design complexity, plant selection, hardscape ratio, irrigation scope, and site conditions.
+The Cash for Grass rebate can materially offset qualifying project cost, especially on conversions that take advantage of the higher per-square-foot rate on the first 10,000 square feet.

 Xeriscape Design Beyond Rock Yards

-The single biggest objection to turf removal in Las Vegas is the assumption that xeriscape means a flat field of gravel.
-That association is real — it comes from a generation of lower-quality turf-removal projects done before today's design standards matured — but it does not reflect what modern xeriscape looks like.
+The most common objection to turf removal in Las Vegas is the assumption that xeriscape means a flat field of gravel.
+That association is real — it comes from a generation of lower-quality projects done before today's design and program standards matured — but it does not reflect what modern xeriscape looks like, and SNWA program conditions for residential conversions generally call for at least 50% living plant cover at maturity.

 A well-designed Las Vegas xeriscape includes shade trees, flowering plants, ornamental grasses, layered planting beds, hardscape, and decorative rock used as a design element rather than a default ground cover.
-Common plant palettes include desert willow, Texas mountain laurel, Mexican feather grass, agave, yucca, lantana, autumn sage, salvia, and ocotillo.
 Style directions range from clean modern desert (architectural plants, large-format rock) to lush desert (heavy seasonal color) to Mediterranean (olive, lavender, rosemary, gravel pathways).
-Your designer recommends a direction based on your home's architecture, the surrounding context, and your preferences.
+Your provider recommends a direction based on the home's architecture, the surrounding context, and your preferences.

 HOA Xeriscape Conversion Process

 HOA conversions add coordination on top of the design and installation work.
-Most boards begin with a master-plan-level study identifying which common areas qualify as non-functional turf under AB 356, then sequence those areas across multiple budget cycles to spread cost.
-Member communication happens in parallel — boards typically circulate before-and-after renderings, plant palettes, and a clear explanation of how the Cash for Grass rebate offsets HOA dues impact.
+Most boards begin with a master-plan-level review identifying which common areas are inside AB 356 scope, then sequence those areas across multiple budget cycles to spread cost.
+Member communication usually happens in parallel — boards typically circulate before-and-after renderings, plant palettes, and a clear explanation of how the Cash for Grass rebate offsets HOA dues impact.

 Provider selection for HOA conversions is usually anchored on experience with multi-property phasing, SNWA rebate documentation at scale, and the ability to maintain a consistent design language across common areas in a master-planned community.
-The consultation request line is designed to surface this experience early in the conversation.
+The consultation request line is designed to surface that experience early in the conversation.
+The line does not provide legal advice to HOA boards.

 Plant Establishment and Ongoing Care